 - Swollen, Red Gums – Gumlines become inflamed and red along the margins of the teeth when gum disease exists.
-Mild inflammation is typical of gingivitis, while more diffuse not concentrated or localized – inflammation and redness (or even purple colored gums) is a sign of more advanced periodontitis.
+Mild inflammation, often localized to just one area, is typical of gingivitis.
+More advanced periodontitis often involves more widespread inflammation and redness.

 - Receded Gums – As periodontitis advances, the gums become detached from the teeth and creep down the surface of the roots, leaving exposed root surfaces.
 This makes teeth appear longer than normal.